 As a result of COVID-19, the NCE Secretariat offered a one-year no cost extension to March 31, 2023 to the Network's current grant recognizing that more time might be needed to deliver on objectives.
-As of March 11, 2022 the NCE Secretariat confirmed that MEOPAR would automatically qualify for a further 12-month extension to disburse funds.
-Therefore, MEOPAR is able to use NCE grant funds until March 31, 2024 at which point any remaining NCE funds in MEOPAR accounts will be returned to the General Research Fund.
+Further, on March 11, 2022 the NCE Secretariat confirmed that MEOPAR would automatically qualify for a further 12-month extension to disburse funds.
+Therefore, MEOPAR was able to use NCE grant funds until March 31, 2024.
+On February 5, 2024 an extension was signed to allow for the Network to continue to use the funds for the purposes of financial reporting and administrative requirements for winding down the project until September 30, 2024.
+Any remaining NCE funds in MEOPAR accounts will be returned to the General Research Fund.